Sights in Kuala Lumpur

 KL Tower Sign + KL Menara Tower

-Directly in front of the Upside-Down House you will also find the “I love KL Tower” sign.
-Note that there are lots and lots of tour busses which stop here.
+Directly in front of the Upside-Down House, you will also find the “I love KL Tower” sign.
+Note that there are lots and lots of tour buses that stop here.
 But you can find time in between the crowds to take a picture of yourself with the sign.
-For those who like things like that… ?
+For those who like things like that…

 Bukit Bintang Walk

-Continuing our enjoyable walk, we found colourful street art, a huge Arabic tea pot, and great neighbourhoods.
+Continuing our enjoyable walk, we found colorful street art, a huge Arabic teapot, and great neighborhoods!

-After Ramadan we went back to enjoy the delicious Arabian food.
+After Ramadan, we went back to enjoy the delicious flavors of KL!